Crime in Taipei: Early years

 When the KMT came to Taiwan in 1949 after losing the Chinese Civil War, it was not safe to walk on the streets of Taipei.

 In 1989, a soldier shot his girlfriend with a rifle because he thought she was cheating on him.
 He shot his girlfriend, her colleague, and himself.
 Although the police came to the scene promptly and sent the three to the hospital, none of them survived.

 On April 28, 1992, the employee of a McDonald's in Taipei received a bomb threat over the telephone.
 The bomber demanded six million TWD for ransom.
-Later that day, a TNT was found in a McDonald's restroom.
+Later that day, a TNT bomb was found in a McDonald's restroom.
 Unfortunately, the TNT exploded while the police were trying to defuse it.

 Present

 After the Taiwan McDonald's bombings, the government made great efforts to reduce homicide.
-The year after the bombing, there were 196 homicides in Taipei.
-The number decreased over the years and dropped to 68 in 2017.
+The year after the bombing, there were 196 homicides in Taipei, and the number decreased over the years and dropped to 68 in 2017.

-On May 21, 2014, 2014 Taipei Metro attack happened at Jiangzicui Station, resulted in 4 deaths and 24 injuries.
+On May 21, 2014, the 2014 Taipei Metro attack, a stabbing attack, happened at Jiangzicui Station, resulted in 4 deaths and 24 injuries.
 The massacre was the first random attack for many years in Taiwan and sparked a prolonged discussion among politicians, social groups, and the media for months.